NStrijbosch/hub-module-notes/docs/motors.md

 `hub.port.A.motor.get() `

-Measure all sensor data corresponding to current motor mode.
+Measure sensor data from the motor.
+The specific measurements (speed, relative position, absolute position, power, load) depend on the mode of the motor, see [mode]{#mode} for details to change mode, and [motors]{#Motors} for details on the default and available modes of each motor.

 __Returns:__

-*  list of measurement data depening on the mode of the motor.
+*  list of measurement data depending on the mode of the motor.

 ``` python
 from hub import port